yinaS1234/Predict-Auto-Crash/README.md

 # Auto Insurance Claim Prediction  ✨ 🚗📈  ✨

-This project focuses on predicting two essential outcomes for auto insurance claims:
+This project uses advanced data preparation and modeling techniques to maximize prediction accuracy, ensuring models are ready to tackle real-world scenarios with high variability.

+This project demonstrates my ability to work with large, messy datasets in the insurance domain, focusing on two key predictive goals:
 1. **The probability of a car crash** (`TARGET_FLAG`) - Binary Logistic Regression
 2. **The potential claim amount if a crash occurs** (`TARGET_AMT`) - Multiple Linear Regression

-### Why This Matters
-Accurate predictions of accident probability and claim amounts allow insurance providers to assess risks better, set fair premiums, and handle claims efficiently.
-This project uses advanced data preparation and modeling techniques to maximize prediction accuracy, ensuring models are ready to tackle real-world scenarios with high variability.

----

 ## 🛠️ Project Workflow